linfanf/linfanf.github.io/_pages/about.md

 My research interests include:

+- applied probability
-- applied probability, especially applied to sequential learning and decision-making problems
+    - especially applied to sequential learning and decision-making problems
-- statistical inference for stochastic processes, with applications to service operations and econometrics
+- statistical inference for stochastic processes
+    - with applications to service operations and econometrics
 - stochastic simulation

 **I will be on the 2022-23 academic job market**